Aliases for POFUT1 Gene

 GeneCards Summary for POFUT1 Gene

 POFUT1 (Protein O-Fucosyltransferase 1) is a Protein Coding gene.
 Diseases associated with POFUT1 include dowling-degos disease 2 and dowling-degos disease.
-Among its related pathways are Signaling by GPCR and Signaling by NOTCH1.
+Among its related pathways are Other types of O-glycan biosynthesis and Notch Signaling Pathways.
 GO annotations related to this gene include fucosyltransferase activity and peptide-O-fucosyltransferase activity.

 UniProtKB/Swiss-Prot for POFUT1 Gene